Belief Acquisition as Stochastic Filtering: Factored Conditional Filters for Epidemic Processes

+Next we consider the factored conditional particle filter, Algorithm~\ref{algo:fcpf} (fully factored), paired with Algorithm~\ref{algo:spf} (using observation schema synthesis and a jittering transition schema).

+For the simulation, the settings for this application are exactly the same as presented in Section~\ref{sec:fcf}.
+For the filter, the settings are the same as in Section~\ref{sec:fcf}, except that Algorithm~\ref{algo:fcpf} is used instead of Algorithm~\ref{algo:fcf} and there are a larger number of parameter particles. {For Algorithm~\ref{algo:spf}, we initialize $N=600$ parameter particles by sampling from the uniform distributions given by Eq.~\eqref{eq:param:init}; for Algorithm~\ref{algo:fcpf}, we sample $M = 1024$ particles on each factor from the initial state distribution for the filter presented in Section~\ref{sec:fcf}.

+In this application, both the nonconditional filter Algorithm~\ref{algo:spf} and the conditional filter Algorithm~\ref{algo:fcpf} are particle filters.
+Thus the conditional empirical belief given by conditional filter Algorithm~\ref{algo:fcpf} is only partially defined; specifically, at time $n$, the conditional empirical belief is only defined on the particles in the particle family $(x_n^{(i)})_{i=1}^N$ given by the nonconditional particle filter at time $n$.
+Thus the considerations of Section~\ref{sec:partial_def} apply.
+The problem is to know the value of the tuple $\phi_{n-1}^{(l)}(x_n^{(i)})$ in Line 4 of Algorithm~\ref{algo:fcpf}, where $x_n^{(i)}$ is a parameter particle at time $n$.
+Analogous to the discussion in Section~\ref{sec:partial_def}, there exists $i^* \in \{ 1, \ldots, N \}$ such that $\phi_{n-1}^{(l)}(x_{n-1}^{(i^*)})$ replaces $\phi_{n-1}^{(l)}(x_n^{(i)})$ in later calculations.

-Figures~\ref{fig:alg11:1} and~\ref{fig:alg11:2} show the results of tracking states and estimating parameters using the factored conditional particle filtering (Algorithms~\ref{algo:fcpf} and \ref{algo:spf*}$^{**}$) for the parameter set in Eq.~\eqref{eq:experiment:setup2}.
-We remark that Algorithm~\ref{algo:fcpf} is more computationally expensive and thus unlikely to scale to graphs as large as the {\tt Youtube}~\cite{Mislove:2007}.
-In addition, the performance for tracking states and estimating parameters using Algorithm~\ref{algo:fcpf} is less effective compared to that of Algorithm~\ref{algo:fcf}.
+Figures~\ref{fig:alg11:1} and~\ref{fig:alg11:2} show the results of tracking states and estimating parameters for the {\tt OpenFlights} contact network using factored conditional particle filtering (Algorithms~\ref{algo:fcpf} and \ref{algo:spf}) for the parameters in Eq.~\eqref{eq:experiment:setup2}.
+It can be seen that the performance for tracking states and estimating parameters using factored conditional particle filtering is less effective compared to that of factored conditional filtering (Algorithms~\ref{algo:fcf} and~\ref{algo:spf}).
+We remark that Algorithm~\ref{algo:fcpf} is also more computationally expensive than Algorithm~\ref{algo:fcf} and thus unlikely to scale to graphs as large as the {\tt Youtube} contact network.
 Nevertheless, Algorithm~\ref{algo:fcpf} could be employed in settings where exact filtering as in Algorithm~\ref{algo:fcf} is not applicable.